TrinaKat/AsciiArtAnimation/README.md

 # Instructions
 The first line of the text file must contain the number of lines per "page" or "frame."
 This includes any blank lines separating each page/frame.
 See datboi.txt for an example :)

-To run it, use the following command:
+To run it, set which file to animate with the "-f" option.
+This is required to pass in the file.
+You can use the command as follows:

 ```./ascii_anim.sh -f datboi.txt```